 Another important feature for many enterprise businesses is low latency streaming.
 Latency refers to the delay between recording an event with a camera, and the stream of that event displaying on a viewer’s device.

 Most live streams have latency in the 30-60 second range or higher.
 This can cause issues with many different types of content.
 Low latency streaming reduces this delay to 10 seconds or less.
 There are various methods of reducing latency, but the best and most widely compatible is HLS-based low latency streaming.
 Streaming Media Magazine reports that content delivery networks (CDNs) like Akamai are working on low-latency HLS delivery (L-HLS).

-Dacast ⭐⭐⭐⭐⭐- Includes HLS Direct low latency live streaming on all Premium Plans ($125/month) and above.
+Dacast ⭐⭐⭐⭐⭐- Includes HLS Direct low latency live streaming on all Event and Scale Plans ($188/month) and above.
 This solution reduces latency to 10 seconds or less.